azwinlam/My-Logbook-Visualized/README.md

 The columns were quite clean as this was a computer generated file and flight records were complete.
 I split the city pairs into origin and destination for easier analysis.
 The date/time of flight was changed into datetime dtype using pandas.to_datetime.

 ## EDA
-Below are a few highlights from the pivot tables.
+Below are the highlights from the logbook visualization

 ![alt text](https://github.com/azwinlam/My-Logbook-Visualized/blob/master/Which%20route%20did%20I%20fly%20most.png "Which route did I fly most.png")
 ![alt text](https://github.com/azwinlam/My-Logbook-Visualized/blob/master/Which%20aircraft%20type%20did%20I%20fly%20most.png "Which aircraft type did I fly most.png")